 ESE 132.
 Tropical Atmosphere Dynamics.
 9 units (3-0-6); third term.
 Prerequisite: ESE 130 or instructor's permission.
 Phenomenological description of tropical atmospheric circulations at different scales, and theories or models that capture the underlying fundamental dynamics, starting from the large-scale energy balance and moving down to cumulus convection and hurricanes.
 Topics to be addressed include: large-scale circulations such as the Hadley, Walker, and monsoonal circulations, the intertropical convergence zone, equatorial waves, convectively coupled waves, and hurricanes.
-Instructor: Bordoni.
-Given in alternate years; offered 2014-15.
+Given in alternate years; not offered 2013-14.

 ESE 133.
 Large-scale Atmosphere Dynamics.
 9 units (3-0-6); second term.
 Prerequisite: ESE 130 or instructor's permission.
 Introduction to the global-scale fluid dynamics of the atmosphere, beginning with an analysis of classical models of instabilities in atmospheric flows and leading to currently unsolved problems.
 Topics include barotropic Rossby waves and barotropic instability; the quasigeostrophic two-layer model and baroclinic instability; conservation laws for wave quantities and wave-mean flow interaction theory; turbulent fluxes of heat and momentum; geostrophic turbulence; genesis of zonal jets; Hadley cell dynamics.
 The course focuses on Earth's atmosphere but treats the circulation of Earth's atmosphere as part of a continuum of possible planetary circulations.
 Instructor: Bordoni.
-Not offered 2014-15.

 ESE 134.
 Cloud and Boundary Layer Dynamics.
 9 units (3-0-6); third term.
 Prerequisite: ESE 130 or instructor's permission.
 Introduction to the dynamics of clouds and atmospheric boundary layers, from a phenomenological overview of cloud and boundary layer morphologies to closure theories for turbulence and convection.
 Topics include similarity theories for neutral and thermally stratified boundary layers; dry convective boundary layers; mixed-layer models; stably stratified boundary layers; moist thermodynamics and stability; stratocumulus and trade-cumulus boundary layers; shallow cumulus convection and deep convection.
 Given in alternate years.
-Not offered 2014-15.
+Not offered 2013-14.

 ESE 137.
-Polar Oceanography.
+Southern Ocean Dynamics.
 9 units (3-0-6); third term.
-Prerequisites: ESE 131 or instructor's permission.
-This courses focuses on the high latitude circulation of the Earth's ocean as well as the ocean's interaction with the cryosphere, including glaciers, ice shelves and sea ice.
-Topics covered include: water mass formation and modification processes, the dynamics of the Southern Ocean's overturning circulation, Arctic circulation, controls on sea distribution, the stability of marineterminating ice sheets.
-Given in alternate years, offered in 2014-15.
-Instructor: Thompson.
+Prerequisite: ESE 131 or instructor's permission.
+This course focuses on the impact of Southern Ocean dynamics on the global climate.
+Topics include: water mass formation and modification processes, the Southern Ocean meridional overturning circulation, surface mixed-layer dynamics, wave-mean flow interactions and transport in the Antarctic Circumpolar Current, topographic interactions and small-scale mixing, the Southern Ocean's response to changing climate conditions, continental shelf/slope dynamics, interactions with the cryosphere.
+Given in alternate years, not offered 2013-14.